 - Requesting a code from a CTemplar contact with a paid account.
 If you have a paid account and want to send an invitation code, go to Settings > General > Invitation code > Generate a code.
 The new invitation code will be valid for 24 hours.
 Keep in mind that unused codes will be automatically deleted after one (1) week for safety purposes, so please use them fast.

 - Sending a message to our team at firstname.lastname@example.org (please put “invite code request” or similar in the subject line so we know what your email is about and we can get you one fast as we’re getting plenty of requests).

 - Contact us on social media.
 You can find us at r/ctemplar (Reddit), @RealCTemplar (Twitter), as well as on Facebook, Linkedin and GitHub.
 Since we know there are a lot of you who want an invitation code, we set up a thread for requests on Reddit and we’ll send you the code on your PM.

 What makes CTemplar the best choice to reclaim your email privacy?

 It’s not just that you can get a free email without phone number verification (other secure email providers offer that as well).
 However, CTemplar also removes your IP from all your outgoing emails.
 Instead, the recipient will see CTemplar’s IP address.

-We also use Zero-Knowledge Password Protection, meaning that even we don’t know your password and can’t access your decrypted data.
+In addition, CTemplar email accounts are also Zero-Knowledge Password Protected, meaning that even we don’t know your password and can’t access your decrypted data.

 Finally, we are proud to be the only true Zero Access email service that doesn’t serve you any malicious scripts to gain access thanks to our checksum implementation, so your account is completely safe with us.